OliverVea/FluentFuzzy/README.md

-# FuzzyLogic
+# FluentFuzzy

-FuzzyLogic is a package for doing fuzzy logic in .NET with a natural fluent syntax.
+FluentFuzzy is a package for doing fuzzy logic in .NET with a natural fluent syntax.

-> FuzzyLogic is very much WIP and should be expected to be updated with breaking changes.
+> FluentFuzzy is very much WIP and should be expected to be updated with breaking changes.

 ## Contents

-`FuzzyLogic` contains the core fuzzy logic functionality.
+`FluentFuzzy` contains the core fuzzy logic functionality.

-`FuzzyLogic.Visualization` has visualization for some `FuzzyLogic` classes.
+`FluentFuzzy.Visualization` has visualization for some `FluentFuzzy` classes.

 ## Using

-After importing the Nuget package, using FuzzyLogic is a 2-step process.
+After importing the Nuget package, using FluentFuzzy is a 2-step process.

 ### Setting up input and output